-The 5 best urban walks
+The 5 best urban walks in Bruges

 Landscaped in the 19th century, the ramparts form an attractive green belt around the old town.
 You can wander along meandering paths leading to ancient city gates, climb up to windmills and drop into neighbourhood cafes along the way.
 Not many tourists come out here, so you find yourself among local people walking their dogs and kids riding their bikes to school.
 The total circuit is just over 7 km, almost all on quiet paths.